medialab/minet/docs/cli.md

 There is no way with this command to get the media urls.

 positional arguments:
-  column                      This argument can either take the hashtag on which we want to retrieve posts or the name of the column containing that hashtag file                        CSV file containing the hashtags to get Instagram posts.
+  column                      Name of the CSV column containing hashtags or a single hashtag. file                        CSV file containing the hashtags.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
   -l LIMIT, --limit LIMIT     Maximum number of posts to retrieve per hashtag.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
+  --total TOTAL               Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 example: